blockchaintp/sextant/docs/deployments/smart-contracts/daml-on-postgres.md

 ![Sextant Deployments Daml on Postgres Form](../../images/sextant-deployments-daml-postgres-form.png){.shadow}

-Then you need to scroll down,supply you Postgres credentials.
+Then you need to scroll down and supply your Postgres credentials.
 Here we've opted to supply a password but you can also provide a secret containing the field `password` and your preferred password: